Conditions for eigenvalue configurations of two real symmetric matrices (signature approach): Abstract

 \section{Abstract}

-For two real symmetric matrices, their eigenvalue configuration is the arrangement of their eigenvalues on the real line.
-In this paper, we provide quantifier-free necessary and sufficient conditions for two symmetric matrices to realize a given eigenvalue configuration.
-The basic idea is to generate a set of polynomials in the entries of the two matrices whose roots can be counted to uniquely determine the eigenvalue configuration.
-This result can be seen as a generalization of Descartes' rule of signs to the case of two real univariate polynomials.
+For two real symmetric matrices, their eigenvalue configuration is the relative arrangement of their eigenvalues on the real line.
+We consider the following problem: given two parametric real symmetric matrices and an eigenvalue configuration, find a simple condition on the parameters such that the two matrices have the given eigenvalue configuration.
+In this paper, we develop theory and give an algorithm for this problem.
+The output of the algorithm is a condition written in terms of the signatures of certain related symmetric matrices.